kenmawer/kenmawer.github.io/index.md

 ## Ken Mawer

-I am Ken Mawer, and upcoming Master of Mathematics in Statistics student at the University of Waterloo.
+I am Ken Mawer, a Master of Mathematics in Statistics student at the University of Waterloo who is set to graduate in August 2024.

-I did my undergraduate at the University of British Columbia, where I graduated with of a Bachelor of Arts, major in Mathematics and minor in Statistics.
+I did my undergraduate at the University of British Columbia, where I graduated with of a Bachelor of Arts, major in Mathematics and minor in Statistics in May 2023.
 I completed the co-op program and earned a high distintion.
+I also spent a semester on exchange at the University of New South Wales in Sydney, Australia.